cometa-rocks/cometa_documentation/README.md

 | 2021 | Chaining of Execution via automated scheduling, development of New Landing (beta), starting promotion in Testing Communities, Cometa Rocks S.L. established to backup the further development and promotion, Inauguration of public repo on github |
 | 2022 | New customers signup for Enterprise Grade testing |

+<a name="cometamindmap"></a>

+# Cometa Overview - 5W1H

+To get a highlevel overview in mindmap format - find the "5W's" and "1H" ...
+[What, When, Where, Why, Who, & How about Cometa - here](https://www.xmind.net/m/U8BJXc).

 <a name="whatis_a_testplan"></a>